NeoTrovela/AIEmailResponder/readme.txt

 - add/update user -> must memorize your own userid in order to use the other functions
 - generate -> generate response to an email using OpenAI API
 - history -> look at history of past generations
+- search -> find past generations based on a given userid and a tone

 ##########################
 Github: